How to Build a Pedalboard

 Step 1: pick your pedals before your board

 Start with the effects you reach for on most songs, not the ones you might use someday.
 A typical core is a tuner, an overdrive or two, maybe a fuzz, a modulation pedal, and a delay and reverb.
+If you are still deciding which boxes earn a spot, our roundup of the best guitar pedals for recording is a good place to start.
 Measure those pedals laid out the way you want to play them — that footprint tells you how big a board to buy.
 Buying the board first and cramming pedals in afterwards is how people end up re-doing the whole thing.

 Step 2: get the signal chain order right